Document

 Quarterly update

-All plans are up to date.
+All business continuity plans are being reviewed in Q4 2024/25.
 All Neighbourhood Wardens have been trained as Rest Centre Managers and some are earmarked for Incident Liaison Officer training later in the year.
-A small group of Heads of Service has been established to manage emergencies out-of-hours at 'bronze level', with training by the Police scheduled for October.
+A small group of Heads of Service has been established to manage emergencies out-of-hours at 'bronze level', with training by the Police undertaken in Q3.
 Training on Resilience Direct was delivered in the last quarter.
 Hybrid bitesize workshops are being offered for: Response, Business Continuity, Recovery, Rest Centre operations.
+A recent fire in Horsham showed that the response was quick and a rest centre was setup during the night.

 Target Risk